 - Suggestion by Tom from Travel Past 50

 Channel Islands National Park is truly one of the joys of the US National Park system.
 It’s located just off the coast of densely populated Southern California, but you can’t drive there.
-So because it’s a bit difficult to get to, this National Park is not as busy as most others and is a great choice for those willing to get off the beaten path.
+So because it’s a bit more difficult to get to, this National Park is not as busy as most others.
+It’s a great choice for those willing to get off the beaten path!

-Furthermore, the crowds are much lighter than in summer.
+The crowds are much lighter here in winter or in spring than in summer.
 And because there are fewer people, the wildlife are more likely to show themselves.
 We saw plenty of island foxes and the ubiquitous crows.
 Also, when we were there, the seas were quite calm and ideal for kayaking, especially in the many sheltered coves.